Nathan-Part/Artistly/README.md

   Get artist details by id

 - `track-top10.php?s=...`
-  Get the artist top tracks
+  Get the top tracks for an artist

 ## Environment Variables